 The resource estimate for facility status reviews is an estimate only, and may vary considerably due to current threat conditions, complexity of facility issue(s), and the thoroughness of the licensees’ own evaluations and proposed corrective actions.

-Region and headquarters-based inspectors.
+Regional and headquarters-based inspectors.
 Facility status reviews should be charged to the inspection procedure being used by the inspector.

 Resident inspectors.
 Facility status reviews should be charged to Inspection Manual Chapter (IMC) 2515, Appendix D, “Plant Status.”
 This activity should not exceed 2 hours per month unless a special information collection activity, such as an audit, is required.
 Special or supplemental inspections such as temporary instructions (TIs) should be charged to the appropriate TI number and not considered part of the facility status review.